Terra Chã and Pico Branco footpaths, Porto Santo

 Hiker about to leave a fetus from Pico Branco and Terra Chã trails behind.

-We did it in the same way as the trip: dazzled by the impressive geological works of art in Porto Santo.
-Keeping an eye on the rabbits that kept us under surveillance.
+We did it in the same way as on the way there: dazzled by Porto Santo's impressive geological works of art.

 To book activities in Porto Santo contact DUNAS VIAGENS E TURISMO